Overview

 config.json

-Include only *.py files in the app directory.
-Note that this is the same syntax as .gitignore.
+Include only *.py files in the app directory:

 # ignore everything